-Here in Crete we have a fairly large collection of jalopies – most of them still on the road.
+Here in Crete, we have a relatively large collection of jalopies – most still on the road.
 Some of them go back forty years and consist basically of a rotovator without the blades with a seat and trailer on the back.
 Later they joined the front engine to the trailer and then we had, hey presto, the first jalopies.
 Here is one . . .

 Interestingly in a village not far from where I live is a lovely old blue jalopy.
 I dare not guess at the age, but it is on the road and in daily use by a very mature farmer.
 It is painted blue and it goes pretty well, if not fast.

 As I said, it is indeed in daily use.
 In the field beside the above picture the farmer was tilling his land and loading some wild greens in the back for his family to eat.